 There are three types of chargers across the network; standard, fast and high power.
-Although charging rates vary depending on car type and battery, here's how long you can usually expect each one will take
+Although charging rates may vary depending on car type and battery, here's how long you can usually expect each one will take

-Did you know that EVs charge at different speeds?
-Charging rate (measured in kilowatt (kW)) is a good guide to knowing how fast your EV will charge - the higher the kW of the charger, the faster the charge, vehicle dependent.
+Did you know that EV's charge at different speeds? kW rate is a good guide to knowing how fast your EV will charge - the higher the kW of the charger, the faster the charge, vehicle dependent.
 You may notice that your EV might not pull the maximum amount of power.
 This is because your EV controls the amount of power it pulls from the charger.